gdibernardo/email-service/README.md

 }
 ```

-The `name` field is optional in both the `to` and `from` parameter.
+The `name` field is optional in both the `to` (can be omitted) and `from` parameter.
 The `address` field in `from` object can be omitted. **DO NOTE**: Because Mailjet requires to validate the sender email address, the application will use a system sender email address when sending an email.
 However, the user can still specify its name.

 The `subject` and `content` fields are mandatory for this version of the API.